-John McDonnell retired from the PIB on 31 December 2019 on completion of his second term as chair of the firm's Committee of the Board ("COB") and was succeeded by Ivan McLoughlin, the newly elected chair of the COB.
-I would like to place on record our appreciation of John's contribution to the work of the PIB since its first meeting in early 2013.
-I look forward to working with colleagues on the PIB during 2020.
+Danuta Gray stepped down on 31 December 2020 after serving for six years as an INE.
+I would like to place on record our appreciation of Danuta's insights and contributions to the work of the PIB.
+I look forward to working with colleagues on the PIB during 2021.

-As always, if any of PwC's stakeholders would like to raise issues related to the Code or our work do please get in touch with me directly.
+As always, if any of PwC's stakeholders would like to raise any issues related to the Code or our work do please get in touch with me directly.

-Martin McAleese

-Chair of the Public Interest Body
+Martin McAleese Chair of the Public Interest Body